Configuring how content is indexed

 <h1>This cannot be detected as the page title</h1>

-<p data-pagefind-meta="b">This metadata will not be processed.</p>
+<p data-pagefind-meta="b">This metadata will not be picked up.</p>

 </aside>